Drama as INEC document confirms Akpabio won at tribunal

 - 0

-- The document was an exhibit presented by INEC in a petition filed by Akpabio of the APC challenging the declaration of Christopher Ekpenyong of the PDP over the election

-- A witness, Godwin Afangideh, who brought the document before the court said the party scored a total votes 61,329 and PDP scored 9,050 in Essien Udim local government area

-A witness, Godwin Afangideh, has presented a document before the national assembly elections petition tribunal in Akwa Ibom state, confirming that Senator Godswill Akpabio won the state northwest senatorial election.
+There was a mild drama at the National Assembly Elections Petition Tribunal in Akwa Ibom State when a witness, Mr. Godwin Afangideh presented a document confirming that Senator Godswill Akpabio won the Akwa Ibom Northwest senatorial election.

-The document was an exhibit presented by INEC in a petition filed by Akpabio of the APC challenging the declaration of Christopher Ekpenyong of the PDP over the election.
+The document was an exhibit presented by INEC in a petition filed by Senator Godswill Akpabio of the All Progressives Congress (APC) challenging the declaration of Engr Christopher Ekpenyong (PDP) as the Senator for Akwa Ibom North West Senatorial District.

-READ ALSO: Some INEC staff reportedly claim results transmitted to central server

-Afangide said “My Lord even from this document APC scored a total votes 61,329 and PDP scored 9,050 in Essien Udim local government area and it is recorded here.”
+Reading from the document given to him by Counsel to PDP, the Witness, Mr Afangide said “My Lord even from this document APC scored a total votes 61,329 and PDP scored 9,050 in Essien Udim Local Government Area and it is recorded here.”

-Afangide had earlier tendered results collated from Wards across the local government area as given to him by the party agents which clearly showed that Senator Akpabio had won the election in his own local government area with a wide margin.
+Mr Afangide had earlier tendered results collated from Wards across the Local Government Area as given to him by the party agents which clearly showed that Senator Akpabio had won the election in his own Local Government Area with a wide margin.

-READ ALSO: NAIJ.com upgrades to Legit.ng: a letter from our Editor-in-Chief Bayo Olupohunda

-According to Afangide, the elections in Essien Udim local government area were very peaceful as attested to by security agencies, local and foreign observers.
+According to Mr Afangide the elections in Essien Udim Local Government Area were very peaceful as attested to by security agencies, local and foreign observers.

+Two Police Officers, the Area Commander, Ikot Ekpene Area Command, Assistant Commissioner of Police, Mr Naziru Bello Kankarofi and the Divisional Police Officer, Essien Udim Local Government, Superintendent of Police, Mr Samuel Isiek, on subpoena tendered situation reports on the conduct of the National Assembly elections.

+The reports were duly admitted as exhibits despite the initial objections of Counsel to the PDP, Mr Umoh, SAN, Counsel to the Respondents, Chief Kanu Agabi and Counsel to INEC, MrRobert Emukpoeruo.
+They reserved their objections till final addresses.

-Another witness, Chris Akpan, who was a ward Collation Agent told the Tribunal that the results that were declared by INEC in Uyo did not reflect collated results from the Units and Wards of the local government area.
+Another Witness, Dr Chris Akpan who was a Ward Collation Agent told the Tribunal that the results that were declared by INEC in Uyo did not reflect collated results from the Units and Wards of the Local Government Area.

-Meanwhile, Legit.ng reported Senator Godswill Akpabio's quest to win the case in court suffered a huge setback due to comments made by some witnesses, New Telegraph reports.

-The first witness for the day (W8), Arc.
-Ubokutom Nyah, an APC agent in Ekpenyong-2, Essien Udim local government area during cross examination by the lead counsel to PDP, Solomon Umoh SAN, said his attention was drawn to the fact that his party did not submit his name to the INEC.
+Reacting to suggestions by the Counsel to INEC that results from the Local Government Area of Senator Akpabio were cancelled because of violence, the Witnesses expressed surprise and said they were hearing of violence for the first time in the Tribunal.

+Senator Akpabio had so far called 14 Witnesses mostly Ward Agents who have tendered duly collated results.
+Results so far tendered showed he had led his opponent with a wide margin before INEC cancelled the results in Uyo.

 CLICK HERE TO READ MORE FROM: General